 But that sequence in which the God of Thunder (Chris Hemsworth) faces off against his "friend from work," the Hulk (Mark Ruffalo)?!
 That's the highlight of the trailer.

 Now let's time-travel back five years ago when Marvel was riding the Hulk wave pretty hard.
-Here's a NORWALK REFLECTOR newspaper column that focused (mostly) on the Big Green Guy -- with a mention of the absolutely brilliant online viral marketing for "The Dark Knight" (also mentioned in this CCC flashback I posted in April)...
+At the time I wrote a NORWALK REFLECTOR newspaper column that focused (mostly) on the Big Green Guy -- with a mention of the absolutely brilliant online viral marketing for "The Dark Knight" (also mentioned in this CCC flashback I posted in April.

 Feb.
 18, 2012 -- Hulk fans must be loving life.

 Next month, readers can get their gamma-radiated green grubbies on the first part of the five-issue miniseries WORLD WAR HULK.
 The story deals with the aftermath of the gamma-powered beast returning to Earth after being exiled on a war-torn planet.

 (2017 FYI: That's the setting I assume for the Thor-Hulk fight in "Thor: Ragnarok."
 One of these days before "Thor: Ragnarok" is released Nov.
 3, I hope to review the 2010 animated "Planet Hulk" movie. **Fingers crossed!*)

 The superheroes calling themselves the Illuminati shouldn't be looking forward to a warm, fuzzy reunion with Hulk, who gets stronger the madder he gets.
 After all, they decided he was too violent for Earth and banned him to outer space.